bnbhat/bno08x_ros2_driver/ReadMe.md

 This driver uses the SH-2 protocol library provided by Hillcrest Labs.
 It can be found in the `include/sh2` directory.
 Visit the official repository here: [SH-2 Protocol Library](https://github.com/ceva-dsp/sh2.git)

+A special thanks to **Lemvos GmbH** for providing the hardware for testing and development.

 ## License
 This project is licensed under the Apache License 2.0.
 You can find the full license text in the [LICENSE](./LICENSE) file of the repository.